octopus-investments/code-conventions/css.md

 ```

 #### 4.Element Nesting
-- Elements should be nested in the order of the most relevant information about it.
+- Element properties should be ordered alphabetically `@` should go at the top, nested elements shold go below properties
-- Nesting should go no more than 3 levels deep
+- Nesting should ideally go no more than 3 levels deep

 ```scss
 .element {